-Plasma viscosity measurement is performed by analysing the force needed to send a fixed amount of plasma flowing along a thin tube in a given time, at a standard temperature.
-Typically, distilled water at 20oC will have a viscosity of 1.00mPas (millipascal-second), whereas normal plasma at 37oC may have a viscosity of around 1.3-1.7mPas .
+Plasma viscosity is measured by calculating the force needed to send plasma down a thin tube in a given time.
+Normal plasma viscosity is around 1.3-1.7mPas (millipascal second).
 The higher the result, the more viscous (or “thicker”) the blood is.
-Plasma viscosity can be used as an indirect measure of the amount of protein present in the plasma (liquid) part of the blood.
-It can reflect the degree of inflammation present in the body.
-It can also detect the presence of abnormal paraproteins which can be produced by benign or malignant tumours.
+Increased levels of protein in the plasma (liquid) part of the blood make the blood thicker.
+Plasma viscosity can be used as an indirect measure of the amount of inflammation in the body.
+It can also detect the presence of abnormal paraproteins which can be produced by certain types of tumours.
 Increased blood levels of certain proteins, such as fibrinogen (which is increased in inflammation) or immunoglobulins (which are increased in inflammation or secreted by some tumours) cause the plasma viscosity to rise.

 How is it used?

 Plasma viscosity is used to monitor the same conditions as the ESR test.
-Although it can be considered a technically superior test to the ESR, it is more difficult to perform and is not widely used.
-It can be used to monitor acute and chronic (that is, short or long duration) inflammation, due to infections, cancers, and autoimmune diseases.
-Plasma viscosity is said to be non-specific because increases do not tell the doctor exactly whether the cause of hyperviscosity is due to a paraprotein or inflammation; nor where inflammation is occurring in your body or what is causing it.
+Plasma viscosity has some advantages compared to ESR, but it is more difficult to perform and is not widely used.
+It can be used to monitor inflammation, due to infections, cancers, and autoimmune diseases.
+Plasma viscosity is a non-specific test, it does not tell the doctor what is causing the inflammation: it may be as simple as an infection or as serious as a cancer.
 For this reason, an abnormal plasma viscosity is typically followed by other tests to investigate the specific cause of the abnormal result.

 Plasma viscosity (PV) is helpful in diagnosing specific inflammatory diseases, temporal arteritis, giant cell arteritis and polymyalgia rheumatica.
 A high PV is one of the main test results used to confirm the diagnosis; PV remains high in those patients who have started anti-inflammatory treatment, while the ESR result could be reduced to normal by this.
 Plasma viscosity measurement may also be used to monitor disease activity and response to therapy in both of these diseases.